 Looking for different Twitter widget examples that you can easily display on your website?
 You’ve come to the right place.

-But Twitter only lets its users embed limited Twitter feeds, so you can’t optimize its use it as an effective marketing tool for your brand.
+But Twitter only lets its users embed limited Twitter feeds, so you can’t optimize it and make it an effective marketing tool for your brand.

-Ready to find out the different Twitter feeds you can display on your site?
+Ready to find out the different Twitter feeds you can integrate on your site?
 Let’s get started.

 1. Home Timeline

-When you choose to display your home timeline on your WordPress, you’re showing tweets from yourself and the people you follow on Twitter.
+When you display your home timeline on your WordPress, you embed a Twitter feed with tweets from yourself and the Twitter users you follow.